Superstars V8 Next Challenge

 Superstars V8 Next Challenge is a car racing video game based on the Italy-based Superstars Series and was released on February 26, 2010, and is available for Xbox 360, PlayStation 3 and Windows.
 It is the sequel to Superstars V8 Racing.

+Reception

+Superstars V8 Next Challenge received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+PC Gamer gave a rating of 48 out of 100 and wrote: "Limited, uninspiring touring car racing."